InHouseQueue/InHouseQueue/README.md

 - `/leaderboard` - Displays the leaderboard. `Wins / Win rate %`

 ### Admin commands
-Note: `admin reset ...` Executed immediately, but requires someone to rejoin the queue to refresh the Embed.
+Note: `admin reset ...` Commands are executed immediately, but requires someone to rejoin the queue to refresh the Embed.

 - **`/admin reset user [member]`** - Removes the member from all queues.
 ```